Variance reduction with practical all-to-all lattice propagators: Applications

 Now we will consider the hybrid strategy in which the probing approach is used to approximate the diagonal of the high-mode propagator occurring in the contribution associated with Figure~\ref{fig:mix3_b}.
 Results will be quoted for the $16^4$ lattice, again at $am_{u}^{}=0.02$ and $am_{c}^{}=0.04$.
 Probing is implemented with $p=2,3,4,5$.
 In this lattice volume this implies a total of 276,432,1452, and 2100 inversions, respectively; the factor of 12 accounting for the internal spin-color structure is included.
 Its results are compared to those obtained via stochastic volume sources.
 Dilution is applied in time, spin and spacetime (even-odd dilution) which implies a total of $\{64,128,192,256,320,640,960\}$ inversions for $\{1,2,3,4,5,10,15\}$ hits, respectively.

 In order to compare the efficiency of both methods, the results at some fixed Euclidean times are monitored as a function of the number of inversions.
 The evolution of the computed values is shown for the color-connected and color-disconnected contributions in Figure~\ref{fig:ERROR_SVS_VS_PROBING_CON} and Figure~\ref{fig:ERROR_SVS_VS_PROBING_DIS}, respectively.
 Roughly $N_{r}^{}=5$ hits are required for the signal to converge in the stochastic approach.
 Once saturated there is an excellent agreement between the two techniques, while the errors are comparable at similar computational cost.
 In the color-disconnected channel, the choice $p=2$ already yields a reliable result.
 Increasing the number of inversions is neither justified nor necessary, since the variance only decreases moderately while the value is stable; gauge noise dominates.
 In the color-connected sector $p=2$ is not enough to saturate the variance, and $p \geq 3$ is required.
 An important observation is that in both cases the signal is saturated for $p=3$; this is of particular importance since moving from $p=3$ to $p=4$ involves a substantial increase in the number of inversions which might turn out to be prohibitively expensive for many practical applications.
 While being comparable at the level of computational cost measured in the number of inversions, probing has two important advantages from a practical point of view regarding large-scale simulations.
 First, it results in a considerable speed-up in the contraction time, i.e. the time necessary to compute physical observables out of the propagators and appropriately chosen $\gamma$-matrices.
-Note that contractions make up a non-negligible share of the total computational time in our framework, due to the large number of vector scalar products involved.
+Note that contractions make up a non-negligible share of the total computational time in our framework, due to the large number of vector scalar products involved: if stochastic sources are used, the loop propagator has to be computed by performing scalar products of source and solutions vectors, the number of which scales combinatorially with the number of hits and the number of degrees of freedom involved in the dilution scheme; while in the case of probing the result is directly contained in just one vector.
+Furthermore, and sometimes more relevant, the large memory requirements associated to stochastic estimation (which requires availability of several vectors at any given time) for moderately large lattices rapidly give rise to a complex storage problem, which is greatly alleviated in the case of probing.
 Second, probing implies a substantial reduction in the required disk and memory space.
 Both issues are a consequence of the fact that (independently on the value of the probing parameter $p$) only a single diagonal is approximated, which can be stored in just one vector.
 Therefore, the required memory space and contraction time are reduced to the level of standard point-to-all propagators such that for the application at hand, for instance, the overall computing time decreases up to twenty percent.